sammancoaching/website/_learning_hours/small_steps/golden_rule_tdd.md

 - one item $250

 When they are doing the kata, try to stop them from creating a ShoppingBasket class or Product class or calculatePrice function without first creating a test case.
 Have them practice using things in the test _before_ they exist in the production code.

-If they use a float to represent money then don't stress too much.
-You could just show them how to do an approximate comparison with an assertEquals that has a tolerance.
-You could also explain that floats are not a good way to model money and suggest they use an integer and have all the prices in cents instead of dollars.

 ### Reflect: Design in TDD
 Does it help you design better classes and interfaces?
 Does using TDD prevent you from designing more than you need?
 Discuss in pairs.